naninovel/docs/docs/guide/special-effects.md

 ...
 ```

-## GlitchCamera
+## DigitalGlitch
-Applies a "digital glitch" post-processing effect to the main camera.
+Applies a post-processing effect to the main camera simulating digital video distortion and artifacts.

 ### Demo